1. Install Unity

 - Assign the Tracker roles by going to the SteamVR menu and selecting “Devices -> Manage Vive Trackers”.

-- Set both Trackers to the role “Held In Hand” and set one tracker to “Left Hand” and the other Tracker to “Right Hand”.
+- Set both Trackers to the role “Held In Hand”.

 4. Download the Forte Data Glove Translation Unity Package